 Film "Stranger Than Fiction" Students will view the movie "Stranger Than Fiction."
-Prior to the movie, each student will be given a character to "follow" during the movie.
+3 Days Prior to the movie, each student will be given a character to "follow" during the movie.
 After the movie, each student will write a review of the movie and a character study of the character he/she was to "follow."
-Finally, the students will share their reviews and character analyses with the class via class blog.
-OneNote, etc. 3 Days with the class via class blog, OneNote, etc.
+Finally, the students will share their reviews and character analyses with the class via class blog, OneNote, etc.